Which antihistamine is best for anaphylaxis?

 If you have been prescribed antihistamines for anaphylaxis or have a history of anaphylaxis, it is important to follow your healthcare provider’s recommendations and emergency action plan.
 Always carry your prescribed medications, such as epinephrine auto-injectors, and consult with your healthcare provider for specific instructions on their use.

-People Are Reading: Which fruit is good for rhinitis?
+People Are Reading: What is the trigger of allergic rhinitis?